vischia/vischia.github.io/index.markdown

 - 2023.12-2024.07: **María Pereira Martínez**, MSc thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).

 Bachelor
+2025-2026
+- 2025.09-2026.06: **Diego Froilán García Campos**, Double BSc in Mathematics and Physics, *Neuromorphic Readout and Granularity in Hadron Calorimetry* (UniOvi, with Andrea Saborido Patiño, DIPC)
+- 2025.09-2026.06: **Cesar Martínez Martínez**, Double BSc in Physics and Mathematics, *Artificial-Intelligence Based Study of Advanced Problems in Image Reconstruction via Muon Tomography* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.)
+- 2025.09-2026.06: **Izan Flórez García**, BSc in Physics, *Optimization of the Structure and Position of the TAMBO Experiment Detectors* (UniOvi)
+2024-2025
 - 2024.09-2025.07: **Paula Granda Gutiérrez**, Double BSc in Physics and Mathematics, *Optimization of the response of Hodgkins-Huxley neuronal simulators with Automatic Differentiation* (UniOvi).
 - 2024.09-2025.07: **Álvaro Sánchez Fernández**, Double BSc in Mathematics and Physics *Study of equivariant neural networks for robust CP observables* (UniOvi, with Clara Ramón Álvarez, University of Virginia).
 - 2024.09-2025.06: **Marta de la Puente Santos**, BSc in Physics, *"Bias Reduction via Expectation Maximization in Artificial-Intelligence Based Optimization of a Muon Tomography System"* (UniOvi, with Zahraa Zaher, Université catholique de Louvain).
 - 2024.09-2025.06: **Jimena Gómez Fernández**, BSc in Physics: *Artificial-Intelligence Based Study of Advanced Optimization Problems in Muon Tomography Imaging"* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.).
 - 2024.09-2025.06: **Juan Pérez Barrero**, Double BSc in Mathematics and Physics, *Study of equivariant neural networks for CP robust observables implemented in quantum circuitsÇ* (UniOvi).
 - 2024.09-2025.06: **Alberto Nieto Cardoso**, Double BSc in Mathematics and Physics, *Analysis of Cosmological Data Using Artificial Intelligence Techniques* (UniOvi, with George Alestas, IFT).
+2023-2024
 - 2023.12-2024.07: **Pablo Canteli Morales**, BSc in Physics: *"Artificial-Intelligence Based Study of Optimization Problems in Muon Tomography Imaging"* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.)
 - 2023.12-2024.07: **Samuel Álvarez Lueje**, BSc in Physics: *"Artificial-Intelligence Based Optimization of a Muon Tomography System for the Detection of Smuggled Material in Containers"* (UniOvi, with Maxime Lagrange from UCLouvain).
 - 2023.12-2024.07: **Pablo Fernández Valdés**, BSc in Informatics: *"Simulation of Neurons with Spatial Extension and Study of their Response Function"* (UniOvi, with María José Pérez Fernández).